Application Deadline: October 2nd 2017

 Further, you must be willing to participate/engage in the following ways:

 - Willingness to engage in an individual transformation process;

 - Willingness to learn, engage, and lead collective transformation processes for their organization/alliance;

 - Commitment to fully engage in all sessions, practices, and activities;

 - Commitment to active and timely communication with BP team; and

 - Commitment to create organizational opportunities to practice new skills and tools.

-- A two-year commitment to participate in all program activities;
+- A one-year commitment to participate in all program activities;

 - A commitment to remain with the organization after completing the fellowship; and